ariffinsarhid/Capstone/README.md

 |airline|Airline Name|
 |destcity|Destination City Name|

+---

+## Methodology
 As a rule of thumb in the aviation industry, a flight is considered delay when it arrived at the destination airport more than 15 minutes than the scheduled arrival time.
 My target variable (y-axis) will be 'arrdel15'.
+I will be running all data from 2018 to 2020 from the final_table.csv to 2 models which are Logistic Regression and Random Forest.
+After which, I will extract the 10 best features combined from the 2 models first run to rerun again for the second time in hope to get better score.

+### Metric
+The metrics used for this project is ROC-AUC score since there is an signifant imbalance in the data.
+Secondary to that I will also observe and rank the siginifant of each feature.

+### Data Imbalance
+The data imbalance will be treated with class weight - balance in the model.

 ---